 Interpretive Methods (Modules 4, 8)

-Lisa Wedeen (University of Chicago) and William Mazzarella (University of Chicago)
+Lisa Wedeen (University of Chicago) and Yuna Blajer de la Garza (Loyola University Chicago)

 Book to Purchase: Lisa Wedeen, Authoritarian Apprehensions: Ideology, Judgment, and Mourning in Syria (University of Chicago Press, 2019), Preface, Introduction, Chapters 1, 3, and 5.